AlexBrand12345/scylla-sorting/README.md

         PRIMARY KEY(partition_key2, other_key2, partition_key1, clustering_key2, clustering_key1)
         WITH CLUSTERING ORDER BY (other_key2 ASC);
 ```
 `PRIMARY KEY` must contain all partition and clustering fields and may contain one `NON-PRIMARY KEY` from the original table.
+Otherwise we get an Error: ```InvalidRequest: Error from server: code=2200 [Invalid query] message="Cannot create Materialized View 'something_view' without primary key columns from base 'something_tbl' ('key_name')"```

 To fill it we must filter all their values.
+Otherwise we get an Error: ```InvalidRequest: Error from server: code=2200 [Invalid query] message="Primary key column 'key_name' is required to be filtered by 'IS NOT NULL'"```

 This method allows to change cluster level for sorting but still depends on `partition key(s)`

 ## Sorting examples
-You can run `docker-compose.yaml`, create and fill tables by running `init.cql` and explore sorting scripts in `scripts` folder.
+You should run `docker-compose.yaml`, create and fill tables by running `init.cql`, check [scripts](/scripts.md) file and add `views` for sortings.
-:information_source: Test columns' names don't contain `_key` text to make better screenshots.
+:speech_balloon: Test columns' names don't contain `_key` text to make better screenshots.

-### One-partition table :heavy_exclamation_mark:`Bad way to store data`:heavy_exclamation_mark:
+### One partition table :heavy_exclamation_mark:`Bad way to store data`:heavy_exclamation_mark:

 Table with partition_key `partition`, sorted by `clustering1/ASC` and `clustering2/DESC`
 (Old image)